This Gorgonzola and Mushroom Stuffed Beef Tenderloin is an exquisite, restaurant-worthy entree you can make at home! Perfect for the holidays.

 • It’s a nice change from more mainstream beef tenderloin recipes.

-• It’s perfect for holidays like Christmas.
+• This beef recipe is perfect for holidays like Christmas.

-• You’ll learn a new cooking skill: butterflying a tenderloin or making a flat piece of meat by splitting it
+• You’ll learn a new cooking skill: butterflying a tenderloin or making a flat piece of meat by splitting it.

 I butterflied and stuffed the roast early in the day, then brought it out while the oven was preheating to allow the beef to take off some of its chill.
 Roasted then sliced into thick pinwheels, my family inhaled this spectacular beef, though the picky hubby needed to know exactly what was in the filling.
 I think he spotted a mushroom slice and worried what other offending ingredients I might have sneaked in.